What about Bob? Brink, that is. Yours truly.

 A writer throughout my career, I learned as a magazine editor to be more punctilious about the English language in written expression.

-This website is devoted to my latest novel, MURDER IN PALM BEACH: The Homicide That Never Died, the Second Edition of which is now available, and to my blog.
-In it, I offer my opinions and impart some of what I have learned and continue to discover about events in the three fields discussed above, namely sociopolitics, health care, and grammar.
+In the blog on this website, which is devoted to my novel MURDER IN PALM BEACH: The Homicide That Never Died, I offer my opinions and impart some of what I have learned and continue to discover about events in the three fields discussed above, namely sociopolitics, health care, and grammar.
 The parts of the blog are titled: The Pragmatic Pundit, Alternative Health Care, and The Grammar Grouch.
 In the space provided, you are invited to comment on these entries, offering your own assessments.

 Murder In Palm Beach